Futuristic battles fought on alien worlds.

 Let’s get the elephant in the room out of the way first—their miniatures are really not in the same league as Games Workshop’s, either in design or manufacturing quality, and I wish they’d make them less frustrating to build.
 But that aside, Mantic games are cheaper, better value, don’t hold to sneaky shenanigans like making you buy umpteen extra books, and most of all – the rules are great.
 And frankly, after stabbing my fingers for the hundredth time on GW’s spiky, fragile miniatures, the chunky simplicity of Mantic’s models is somewhat refreshing!

 Firefight is a clean, easy to use rules system that isn’t afraid to simplify a few things in the pursuit of playability.
 It doesn’t get bogged down in obsessive detail, preferring to keep movement and ranged attacks a bit abstract by measuring them all from a unit’s leader (a bit of a tip of the hat to defunct classic AT-43 there).
 Combat is a simple two-roll affair.
 Close combat is considerably enlivened by a serious of keyword options that allow some troops to respond to being attacked in interesting ways.
-Buildings are efficiently divided into zones, and once you capture one with a unit you can shoot from any edge of the building.
 It all adds up to easy to play rules with an emphasis on fun, not fiddly detail.

-One of the great things about this game (and its even easier-to-play sibling, Deadzone) is that a book is included that gives you all the stats you need for all the factions in the Mantic sci-fi miniatures range, not just the Marauders (space orcs) and Enforcers (marines) in the starter set.
+One of the great things about this game (and its even easier-to-play sibling, Deadzone) is that a book is included that gives you all the stats you need for all the factions in the Mantic sci-fi miniatures range, not just the armies in the starter sets.
 No buying extra books!
 That instantly increases the value of this starter set tenfold.